marth141/marth141/README.md

 I specialize in building systems utilizing the Ecto, Phoenix, and LiveView libraries.
 With a background in system automation scripting and general-purpose programming languages, I have a strong understanding of how to design and implement solutions that effectively meet the needs of businesses.

-Currently, I am working at a small solar company providing IT services where I have used Elixir to build critical systems that have contributed to the company's growth.
+In my most recent role, I was at a small solar company providing IT services where I have used Elixir to build critical systems that have contributed to the company's growth.
 My goal is to continue to provide value to companies through my expertise in Elixir and my passion for making work easier through automation and system design.

 Check out my Github to see some of my work and contributions.
 Thank you for visiting my profile!